UPDATED: Civil Service Board Says Garrett Rolfe Wrongly Terminated

 ATLANTA, Ga.
 (CW69 News at 10/CNN) — Garrett Rolfe, the former Atlanta police officer who fatally shot Rayshard Brooks in a Wendy’s parking lot, was wrongly terminated, the Atlanta Civil Service Board has ruled.

 “We are very excited that the Civil Board says that due process matters,” Lance LoRusso, attorney for Garrett Rolfe, told CNN in a statement.
-He added that Rolfe’s reinstatement will likely take some time, but his intentions are to get his client back to work.READ MORE: Tampa Bay School Districts Respond To Governor DeSantis' Executive Order
+He added that Rolfe’s reinstatement will likely take some time, but his intentions are to get his client back to work.READ MORE: Manhunt Of Teens Suspected In Burglary Spree Ends In Arrest

 Atlanta Mayor Keisha Lance Bottom said in a statement, “Given the volatile state of our city and nation last summer, the decision to terminate this officer, after he fatally shot Mr. Brooks in the back, was the right thing to do.
 Had immediate action not been taken, I firmly believe that the public safety crisis we experienced during that time would have been significantly worse.”